 ARRIVE VILNIUS, LITHUANIA

 Land in Lithuania’s capital city of Vilnius and transfer to your hotel.
 Tonight, join fellow guests for a welcome dinner.
-The next day, discover the city’s gems with a tour through its Old Town — a UNESCO World Heritage Site — the palatial Baroque Peter and Paul’s Church and the Gates of the Dawn, Vilnius’ only surviving city gate.
+The next day, discover the city’s gems with a tour through its Old Town — a UNESCO World Heritage Site — the Baroque Church of St. Peter and Paul, and the Gates of the Dawn, Vilnius’ only surviving city gate.
 Called the “Jerusalem of Lithuania” for its strong Jewish influence, explore Vilnius’ tragic past when you pay an important visit to Vilna Gaon Jewish State Museum, largely the creation of local Holocaust survivors.
 Later, visit the Amber Museum-Gallery to learn about the harvesting and processing of “Baltic Gold.”
 Enjoy an afternoon at leisure.

 RIGA, LATVIA | Stunning Cosmopolitan City